ATLauncher/discord-bot/README.md

 To use the local NEDB you don't need to do anything.
 Just keep the db section in the config empty.
 It will store all the data locally in the `db/` directory.

+## Logging

+By default, all logging will be done to the console during development, and to a log file in the `logs` directory in production.

+By default the logging level is set to `error` level, but can be set to:

+-   error
+-   info
+-   debug

+### Logz.io Logging

+To log to a Logz.io account, simply add a config value in `logging.logz_io_token` with a string containing your api token.

 ## Contributing